ai-cfia/dev-rel-docs/handling-exception-training.md

 When the exception is suppose to be a `Warning`, Python offer the class `Warning` to raise flag on conditions that doesn't need to terminate the program.

+There is two kinds of exceptions in Python:

+- Built-in exceptions: Those exceptiosn are built into the language.
+- User-defined exceptions: Custom exceptions defined by the developers.
+They are tipically in a module for a specific projet

+> You can find the built-in exception hierarchy [here](https://docs.python.org/3/library/exceptions.html#exception-hierarchy)

 #### Creating a custom Exception example